-The Grace Gane Memorial Lecture takes place at the biennial NZSTA conference.
+The Grace Gane Memorial Lecture recognises significant contributions to the profession of speech-language therapy and takes place at the biennial NZSTA conference.

 The inaugural Grace Gane Memorial Lecture was presented in 2008 by Associate Professor Margaret Maclagan in recognition of her contributions to the education of speech-language therapy students for over 20 years.